gvwilson/thirdbit/_posts/2022/2022-02-01-what-i-would-change-in-lox.md

 but I hope that writing them down and explaining why will spark ideas in someone else:

 1.  *Add array and hash values* so that `x = [1, 2, 3]` and `y = {"a": 1, "b": 2}` work.
-    I'd like to add sets as well---I think they're under-rated and under-used---but I'm trying to budget complexity.
+    I'd like to add sets as well—I think they're under-rated and under-used—but I'm trying to budget complexity.

 2.  *Add modules* and some kind of import mechanism